davidholab/fmMAP/README.md

 * [Phikon-v2](https://huggingface.co/owkin/phikon-v2)

 ## Notebooks
+> [!TIP]
-A collection of notebooks for applying and testing fmMAP.
+> A collection of notebooks for applying and testing fmMAP.

 * [Notebook-1](./notebooks/1%20-%20FM-feature_Extract_and_Site_Tracking_UNI2h.ipynb) extracts and uses FM features for site tracking with UNI-2h.
 * [Notebook-2](./notebooks/2%20-%20fmMAP-Feature_Generate_and_Compare_to_FM_UNI2h.ipynb) generates fmMAP features and shows the performance improvements with UNI-2h.